Ohara124c41/SFND-RADAR-Target_Generation-n-Detection/README.md

 > Task: Implement the 2D CFAR process on the output of 2D FFT operation, i.e., the Range Doppler Map.
 >
 > Criteria: The 2D CFAR processing should be able to suppress the noise and separate the target signal.
 The output should match the image shared in walkthrough.

+#### 2D CFAR

+Tasks:
+- Determine the number of Training cells for each dimension.
+Similarly, pick the number of guard cells.
+- Slide the cell under test across the complete matrix.
+Make sure the CUT has margin for Training and Guard cells from the edges.
+- For every iteration sum the signal level within all the training cells.
+To sum convert the value from logarithmic to linear using db2pow function.
+- Average the summed values for all of the training cells used.
+After averaging convert it back to logarithmic using pow2db.
+- Further add the offset to it to determine the threshold.
+- Next, compare the signal under CUT against this threshold.
+- If the CUT level > threshold assign it a value of 1, else equate it to 0.

+#### Guard Cell, Training Cell, and Offset Selection
+The initial selection was based on the classroom instructions.
+Adjustments were made by trial-and-error as the program compiles quickly.
+The offset was initially chosen at lower values (e.g. 1.0) but performed the best at 10 based on the nC and nR values selected.

+#### Suppression of Non-Threshed cells
+To maintain the map size, two loops were created for the combined contributions of the guard cells and the combined contributions of the training cells, respectively.
+This was completed over the entire set of ranges and cells (nR and nC).

 ```c